 The sequence of creation presented in the first chapter of the biblical book of Genesis is, in general, logical and consistent with scientific knowledge, with one major exception: the Bible seems to indicate that the sun and the stars were not created until the fourth day, which was three days after light was created.
-How could there have been light without the existence of the sun and the stars?
+How could there have been light without the existence of the sun and/or the other stars?

 Genesis 1:3-5 states,